JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

 Swapping sites works exactly as before.
 We pick two throws where the first doesn't doesn't land before the second is thrown and swap their sites.

 ### Extending to Sync Siteswaps
+Sync siteswaps are doubled in a way that is subtle but convenient.
+I'll probably go into it more in another blog post.
+On the topic of mutating sync siteswaps though, we need to add 2 to every number which increases the total number of balls by 2.
+For example (4x,2x) goes to (6x,4x)

+When counting pattern length, each (a,b) throw counts as two throws.
+For example (4,2x)(2x,4) maps to (8,2x)(2x,4) or (4,6x)(2x,4).

+Swapping sites works as before but with a more complicated notion of a site.
+At each time unit there is a left site and a right site and we can swap between time units or within time units.

 ## Understanding Transitions